Diagnostic Ultrasound › Pelvic Ultrasounds

 Ultrasonography can assess the ovaries, check ovarian size, monitor cysts whether pathological or follicular or polycystic ovaries, as well as lumps or growths in the ovaries.

-Ultrasounds to assess the uterus, it's position, size, shape, thickness of internal (endometrial) lining, presence of fibroids and monitoring of their size, etc etc. Ultrasound can also detect growths or cysts in the fallopian tubes.
+Ultrasounds to assess the uterus, its position, size, shape, thickness of internal (endometrial) lining, presence of fibroids and monitoring of their size, etc. Ultrasound can also detect growths or cysts in the fallopian tubes.
 It is also of use in confirming the presence and correct positioning of intrauterine contraceptive devices.